jcushman/django-env-overrides/README.rst

 Format for environment variables
 --------------------------------

-The general format for environment variable names is:
+The format for environment variable names is:

     <prefix>__<typecast>__<path>__<to>__<target>__<setting>